adeslatt/methylseq/ZenodoFiles.md

 (zenodo) $ conda install -c conda-forge pigz
 ```

 Here are the files we wish to transfer.
-Note they are not zipped, so we will use `pigz`
+Note they are not `tar'd` or `zipped`, so we will use `tar` and `pigz`.

+## hg19_lambda.tar.gz

+There are two different sets we will assemble.
+We will make a `hg19_lambda.fa.tar.gz` from the following files.

 ```bash
 (zenodo) $ aws s3 ls s3://file-to-be-copied